averenceanu/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-In this project I put in practice HTML, CSS, JS, jQuert, AJAX and I think it tourned out pretty cool!
+In this project I put in practice HTML, CSS, JS, jQuert, AJAX and I think it turned out pretty cool!

 ## Getting Started